 Easy and Delicious Crawfish Étouffée!

-- 6 tbsp butter split (use 4 tbsp for the roux, and 2 tbsp extra added at the end of cooking)
+- 6 tablespoon butter split (use 4 tablespoon for the roux, and 2 tablespoon extra added at the end of cooking)

 - 12-16 oz crawfish tailmeat fully cooked